Delivering highly available solutions that organisations can rely on to improve productivity and performance.

 – Policies & Procedures – revising data protection policies and procedures to meet the requirements and standards of the GDPR and any relevant data protection laws, including: –

-– Data Protection – our main policy and procedure document for data protection has been revised to meet the standards and requirements of the GDPR.
-Accountability and governance measures are in place to ensure that we understand and adequately disseminate and evidence our obligations and responsibilities; with a dedicated focus on privacy by design and the rights of individuals.
+– Data Protection – our main policy and procedure document for data protection was revised to meet the standards and requirements of the GDPR.
+Accountability and governance measures are in place to ensure that we understand and adequately disseminate and evidence our obligations and responsibilities, with a dedicated focus on privacy by design and the rights of individuals.

 – International Data Transfers & Third-Party Disclosures – where Redcentric stores or transfers personal information outside the EU, we have robust procedures and safeguarding measures in place to secure, encrypt and maintain the integrity of the data.
 Our procedures include a continual review of the countries with sufficient adequacy decisions, as well as provisions for standard data protection clauses and approved codes of conduct for those countries without.
 We carry out strict due diligence checks with all recipients of personal data to assess and verify that they have appropriate safeguards in place to protect the information, ensure enforceable data subject rights and have effective legal remedies for data subjects where applicable.